asiloisad/pulsar-hydrogen-next/README.md

 python -m ipykernel install --user --name myenv --display-name "Python (myenv)"
 ```

 The `--name` flag sets the kernel directory name (used in [magic comments](#kernel-selection)), and `--display-name` sets the label shown in the kernel picker.
-Once registered, the kernel remains available even when the venv is not activated — it points directly to the venv's Python interpreter.
+Once registered, the kernel remains available even when the venv is not activated, as it points directly to the venv's Python interpreter.

 To remove a kernel you no longer need: